phuynh7577/inventory_client/README.md

 ## Liquor-IQ
+User can create a new usser and login.
-Users will be allowed to create, read, update, and delete doc recipes.
+Users will be allowed to create, read, and delete their inventories.

 ## Link to front-end and back-end
 * https://liquor-iq.herokuapp.com/